-- for students registered post October 2018, submit the relevant recommendation to the Faculty Dean, accompanied by appropriate supporting documentation, for consideration and approval.
+- for students registered pre-October 2018, report the decision to the Dean - for students registered post October 2018, submit the relevant recommendation to the Faculty Dean, accompanied by appropriate supporting documentation, for consideration and approval.

 Students who are permitted to proceed into a completion period will be required on registration to pay the specified completion period fee as determined by the University.